Negativity is the process of getting into an unintended rut.

 Loneliness can cause inflammation within the cells of the body, and in otherwise healthy people isolation can be just as dangerous as having high cholesterol or even smoking.
 (This is tricky for someone like me – an extreme introvert who requires enormous amounts of solitude in order to recharge my batteries.
 I counteract that by spending time in remote nature – another effective way to get emotional-stroke needs met – and by keeping a tuned ear on my own thoughts).

-When we take the time to actually witness our own thoughts as they occur, we recognize that they are often centered in the future or the past, which is usually not calming to our bodies.
+When we take the time to witness our thoughts as they occur, we recognize that they are often centered in the future or the past, which is usually not calming to our bodies.

-After you think about something for which you can feel grateful, then move past the idea of it, into the actual emotion itself.
+After you think about something for which you can feel grateful, then move past the idea of it into the actual emotion itself.